finnito/Science/content/12phy/as91172/_index.md

     - Notes on uses of radioactive decays
     - Two videos about decay and nuclear mishaps
 6. #### Writing Equations
+    - __Mahi Tuatahi__: Cloze in notes
+    - __Te Whāinga Ako__: Balance nuclear equations using the knowledge of the conservation of atomic and mass numbers.
+    - Clozes, notes and example decays for all three types of decay
+    - Less guided decays at the end including double decays and absorption
 7. #### Half-Life
+    - __Mahi Tuatahi__: 3x nuclear equations in slides
+    - __Te Whāinga Ako__:
+        - Be able to make half-life graphs
+        - Be able to interpret half-life graphs
+    - Video and notes about half-life
+    - 1x brute force calculation question
+    - 1x more refined graphical calculation
 8. #### Catch-Up
 9. #### Fission & Fusion 1
 10. #### Fission & Fusion 2